Gerard I, Count of Guelders

 Gerard I, Count of Guelders (c.
-1060 – 8 March 1129) was Count of Guelders (Gelre in Dutch).
+1060 – 8 March 1129) was Count of Guelders from 1096 until his death in 1129 (Gelre in Dutch).
 He was the son of Theodoric of Wassenberg.

 He may have been married to Clementia of Aquitaine, although that proposed marriage seems to be based on a falsified document.
-It is also possible that he married an unnamed daughter of William I, Count of Burgundy.
+It is also possible that he married a daughter of William I, Count of Burgundy whose name is not known.